MarkLux/JudgeServer/readme.md

 you can use `build/Dockerfile` to build the docker image to use

-or use this repsository that I built on docker hub: https://hub.docker.com/r/marklux/judge_server/
+or use auto-build docker image from registry.cn-qingdao.aliyuncs.com/marklux/judge-server:latest